arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 ﻿<a name="HOLTop"></a>
-# Service Bus Topics#
+# Windows Azure Service Bus Topics#
 ---

 <a name="Overview"></a>
 ## Overview ##

-// TODO: Review Overview

-**Service Bus Topics** contains a brand-new set of cloud-based, message-oriented-middleware technologies including a fully-featured **Message Queue** with support for arbitrary content types, rich |message properties, correlation, reliable binary transfer, and grouping.
-Another important feature is **Service Bus Topics** which provide a set of publish-and-subscribe capabilities and are based on the same backend infrastructure as **Service Bus Queues**.
-A **Topic** consists of a sequential message store just like a **Queue**, but allows for many concurrent and durable **Subscriptions** that can independently yield copies of the published messages to consumers.
-Each **Subscription** can define a set of rules with simple expressions that specify which messages from the published sequence are selected into the Subscription.
+**Windows Azure Service Bus Messaging** contains a brand-new set of cloud-based, message-oriented-middleware technologies including a fully-featured **Service Bus queue** with support for arbitrary content types, rich message properties, correlation, reliable binary transfer, and grouping.
+Another important feature is **Service Bus topics** which provide a set of publish-and-subscribe capabilities and are based on the same backend infrastructure as **Service Bus queues**.
+A **topic** consists of a sequential message store just like a **queue**, but allows for many concurrent and durable **subscriptions** that can independently yield copies of the published messages to consumers.
+Each **subscription** can define a set of rules with simple expressions that specify which messages from the published sequence are selected into the Subscription.

 <a name="Objectives"></a>
 ### Objectives ###